alexei-led/alexei-led.github.io/_posts/2025-04-26-pod-resize-in-place.md

    Want to hot-swap GPUs or tweak ephemeral storage on the fly?
 Dream on!
 Only CPU and memory can be resized in-place today.

 3. **Memory Shrinkage Requires Caution**
-   Decreasing memory limits without a container restart is like defusing a bomb—possible in theory, but you'll want `restartPolicy: RestartContainer` as your safety net, or chaos ensues.
+   Decreasing memory limits without a container restart is like defusing a bomb, possible in theory, but you'll want `restartPolicy: RestartContainer` as your safety net, or chaos ensues.
 This is particularly important with cgroup v1 systems.

 4. **Swap Considerations**
    If your pod uses swap, you can't resize memory in-place unless you've set `resizePolicy` for memory to `RestartContainer`.